Connect with others who understand.

 The Basics: Fever, Allergy, and the Immune System

 Food allergies happen when the immune system reacts to a food allergen — a particular protein in food.
-With allergies, the immune system will have an inflammatory response that causes a variety of symptoms.
-However, allergies do not trigger the release of the inflammatory proteins that cause a fever.
+With allergies, the immune system has an inflammatory response and releases chemicals such as histamine that cause itching, hives, and swelling.
+If you’re wondering, “Does histamine cause fever?” it’s important to know that histamine does not trigger the fever response.
+Additionally, allergies do not trigger the release of the inflammatory proteins that cause a fever.

 If your child has a fever along with food allergies, contact your pediatrician or allergist for medical advice.
-Here are some things to know about fevers in children with food allergies.
+Here are some key points about fevers in children with food allergies.

 1. Fever May Be a Sign of Infection

 A fever can develop when the immune system is fighting a viral or bacterial infection.
-The immune system produces compounds known as pyrogens, which raise the body’s temperature to help fight off the infection and result in a fever.
-The heat caused by pyrogens is your body’s natural way of slowing the growth and reproduction of pathogens that can cause disease.
+The immune system produces pyrogens, chemicals that raise the body’s temperature to help fight off the infection.
+The heat from pyrogens is your body’s natural way of slowing down germs that can make you sick.

-Ear infections, upper respiratory infections like the common cold, influenza (the flu), a sinus infection, or COVID-19 can cause common symptoms that are similar to symptoms of allergies, such as nasal congestion, coughing, sneezing, runny nose, watery eyes, or a sore throat.
+Ear infections and other illnesses — like the common cold, the flu, sinus infections, or COVID-19 — can cause symptoms that look like allergies.
+These include a stuffy or runny nose, sneezing, coughing, watery eyes, or a sore throat.
 Gastrointestinal infections, whether caused by a parasite or a bacterial or viral infection, can also cause symptoms that may seem related to a food allergy, including abdominal pain or cramping, diarrhea, nausea, or vomiting.

-One MyFoodAllergyTeam member wrote, “Allergies or sinus infection?
+One MyFoodAllergyTeam member was wondering, “Allergies or sinus infection?
 I’m not sure.”

 A urinary tract infection may also cause symptoms that look like food allergies, such as nausea, vomiting, and discomfort in the lower abdomen.
 In children under age 2, roseola, a viral infection, can cause a fever followed by a rash that may look like an allergic reaction.

 Other symptoms of infections, such as body aches, yellow or green mucus, and fever, are generally not associated with allergies.
-However, it’s important to know that allergies can weaken the immune system, making the body more vulnerable to infections that may cause fever.
+Allergic reactions involve an overreaction of the immune system and don’t directly cause infection.

 2. Sunburn Can Cause a Fever

-Sunburns can also cause a number of symptoms that may look like an allergic reaction, such as discolored skin (depending on skin tone) and blisters that may seem like a skin rash.
-Sometimes a sunburn can also cause a fever.
+Sunburns can also cause many symptoms that may look like an allergic reaction, such as discolored skin (which can vary among skin tones) and blisters that may seem like a skin rash.
+A sunburn can also sometimes cause a fever and chills, which may need medical attention.

 Overexposure to ultraviolet radiation from the sun damages the skin.
 This damage can trigger the immune system’s inflammatory response, similar to how it responds to an infection, which can cause fever and chills.
 If your child has a large sunburn, blistering, signs of dehydration, or fever, reach out to your doctor.

-To help prevent sunburn, always apply sunscreen with an SPF of 30 or higher, have your child wear protective clothing, and seek shade to avoid direct sunlight whenever possible.
+To help prevent sunburn, always apply sunscreen with an SPF of 30 or higher, have your child wear protective clothing, and stay in the shade to avoid direct sunlight whenever possible.

 3. Fever Is a Side Effect of Some Medications

-Certain medications can cause a drug-induced fever, which can be serious and requires immediate medical attention.
+Certain medications can cause a drug-induced fever, which can be serious and may need immediate medical attention.
 Drugs that may cause fever include:

 • Antipsychotics such as haloperidol and some antiemetics (used to treat nausea or vomiting)